geekyabhi/restaurant/README.md

 ## Application overview -

-- A server API of a online restaurant system of booking and viewing tables .
+- A server API of a online restaurant system of booking and viewing tables.
 - Having two panels -> User panel and the Admin panel
 - Admin having permissions of CRUD over tables and other normal user profiles.
 - Using the redis caching system for the fast responses.